cube3power/atsd/rule-engine/README.md

 Alert severity is specified on the 'Logging' tab in the rule editor.

-If an alert is raised by an expression defined in the Overrides table, its severity supersedes the severity specified on the 'Logging' tab.
+If an alert is raised by a condition defined in the Overrides table, its severity supersedes the severity specified on the 'Logging' tab.

 > For rules operating on 'message' commands, the alert severity can be inherited from the 'severity' field of the underlying message.
 To enable this behavior, set Severity on the 'Logging' tab to 'unknown'.